 Trade tensions still weighing on global growth, IMF warns

-Managing Director of the International Monetary Fund (IMF) Kristalina Georgieva speaks in Washington DC.
+Managing Director of the International Monetary Fund Kristalina Georgieva speaks in Washington DC

 Trade policy uncertainty and geopolitical tensions are still exerting a downward pressure on global growth, the International Monetary Fund (IMF) has said.

-In its latest World Economic Outlook report, the fund downgraded its growth forecast marginally to 3.3 per cent in 2020 and 3.4 per cent for 2021.
+In its latest World Economic Outlook report, the fund cut its growth forecast for the world economy to 3.3 per cent in 2020 and 3.4 per cent for 2021.

-However, it said there were signs that a slump in manufacturing activity and global trade may be “bottoming out”.
+However, on a more upbeat note, it said a US-China trade deal and “diminished fears of a no-deal Brexit” were further signs that trade and manufacturing activity may soon “bottom out”.

-The more positive outlook was also being aided by shift toward more accommodative monetary policy in several countries; positive US-China trade negotiations, and diminished fears of a no-deal Brexit.
+The more positive outlook was also aided by a shift toward more accommodative monetary policy in several countries.

 “While the baseline growth projection is weaker, developments since the fall of 2019 point to a set of risks to global activity that is less tilted to the downside,” the Washington-based fund said.

-“A materialisation of these risks could lead to rapidly deteriorating sentiment, causing global growth to fall below the projected baseline,” it said.
+Although downside risks had diminished in the wake of the US-China trade deal, the IMF said they were still considerable.

+“Rising geopolitical tensions, notably between the United States and Iran, could disrupt global oil supply, hurt sentiment and weaken already tentative business investment,” the IMF said.
+“Moreover, intensifying social unrest across many countries – reflecting in some cases, the erosion of trust in established institutions and lack of representation in governance structures – could disrupt activity, complicate reform efforts and weaken sentiment, dragging growth lower than projected,” it said.

-The more upbeat tone comes despite a warning last week from the new head of the IMF Kristalina Georgieva that the global economy risks a return of the Great Depression, driven by inequality and financial sector instability.
+The report and its more upbeat tone comes despite a warning last week from the new head of the IMF Kristalina Georgieva that the global economy risks a return of the Great Depression, driven by inequality and financial sector instability.